Joe Hill (writer)

 Joseph Hillström King (born June 4, 1972), better known by the pen name Joe Hill, is an American writer.
 His work includes the novels Heart-Shaped Box (2007), Horns (2010), NOS4A2 (2013), The Fireman (2016) and King Sorrow (2025); the short story collections 20th Century Ghosts (2005) and Strange Weather (2017); and the comic book series Locke & Key (2008–2013).
-Awards include: Bram Stoker Awards, British Fantasy Awards, and an Eisner Award.
+Hill has won numerous awards including Bram Stoker Awards, British Fantasy Awards, and an Eisner Award.

 Early life

 Joe Hill was born in 1972 to authors Tabitha King (née Spruce) and Stephen King.
 He was born and grew up in Bangor, Maine.
 His younger brother Owen King is also a writer, and his older sibling Naomi King is a Unitarian minister.

-At age 9, he appeared in the 1982 film Creepshow, directed by George A. Romero, which co-starred and was written by his father.
+At age nine, he appeared in the 1982 film Creepshow, directed by George A. Romero, which co-starred and was written by his father.

 Career

 Hill chose to use an abbreviated form of his middle name for his professional surname in 1997, out of a desire to succeed based solely on his own merits rather than as the son of one of the world's best-selling and most-recognized living novelists.
 After achieving a degree of independent success, Hill publicly confirmed his identity in 2007, the year his first novel came out, after an article the previous year in Variety reported his identity.

 Hill is a recipient of the Ray Bradbury Fellowship.
 He has also received the William L. Crawford award for best new fantasy writer in 2006, the A. E. Coppard Long Fiction Prize in 1999 for "Better Than Home", and the 2006 World Fantasy Award—Novella for "Voluntary Committal".
 His stories have appeared in a variety of magazines, such as Subterranean Magazine, Postscripts and The High Plains Literary Review, and in many anthologies, including The Mammoth Book of Best New Horror (ed.
-Stephen Jones) and The Year's Best Fantasy and Horror" (ed.
-Ellen Datlow, Kelly Link & Gavin Grant).
+Stephen Jones) and The Year's Best Fantasy and Horror (ed.
+Ellen Datlow, Kelly Link and Gavin Grant).

 Hill's first book, the limited edition collection 20th Century Ghosts (published in 2005 by PS Publishing), showcases fourteen of his short stories and won the Bram Stoker Award for Best Fiction Collection, together with the British Fantasy Award for Best Collection and Best Short Story for "Best New Horror".
 In October 2007, Hill's mainstream US and UK publishers reprinted 20th Century Ghosts, without the extras published in the 2005 slipcased versions, but including one new story.